NBISweden/IgDiscover-legacy/doc/guide.rst

 IgDiscover assumes that its input data are overlapping paired-end reads.
 After merging, they should have this structure (from 5' to 3'):

+* The forward primer sequence.
+This is optional.
 * A random barcode (molecular identifier).
 This is optional.
 Set the configuration option ``barcode_length`` to 0 if you don’t have random barcodes or if you don’t want the program to use them.